Intimate Audio’s first official release, available NOW!

 Tapping Licks & Tricks

 For the April 2002 issue of GuitarOne magazine I got to write up a MONSTER lesson on one on my favorite subjects: The art of fingertapping!
 Well...
-Oftentimes when I go about creating materials for in-depth G1 lessons, I come up with more stuff than I can use.
+Oftentimes when I go about creating in-depth G1 lessons, I come up with more stuff than I can use.
 So...
 Fer yer tappin' pleasure, this installment of Psycho Licks features a pretty sizeable wad of semi-insane “tapping outtakes” from the above G1 lesson—everything from a plethora of pick taps and scary tapped scale sequences, to demented diminished tapping licks and hellacious whole-tone multi-finger tapping lines.
 Enjoy!

 A Plethora of Pick Taps!

 I was screwing around between students at GIT a month or so ago, and this silly pick-tapping thing came out.
 Kind of reminds me of the background “tune” you hear on that old arcade game, Galaga (and/or Galaxian).
-It's a pattern confined to the top three strings, with each individual string approached with the same five-note “tap with pick and pull-off” motif.
+It's a patternconfined to the top three strings, with each individual string approached with the same five-note “tap with pick and pull-off” motif.
 Once you blaze through each of the three strings, just shift the sucker up the neck, sticking to notes within the C major scale (C-D-E-F-G-A-B) throughout.

 (*You can hear the lick FAST by clicking HERE*)